sralter/term_deposit_marketing/README.md

 1. Run a [grid search](#https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) of sorts.
 I created a list of scaling techniques, like [`StandardScaler`](#https://scikit-learn.org/1.5/modules/generated/sklearn.preprocessing.StandardScaler.html), a list of sampling techniques, like [`RandomOverSampler`](#https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.html) or [`SMOTETomek`](#https://imbalanced-learn.org/dev/references/generated/imblearn.combine.SMOTETomek.html), and a list of classifiers to test, like [`RandomForestClassifier`](#https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) or [`LGBMClassifier`](#https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMClassifier.html).
 2. Using nested `for` loops, I ran through each technique and saved the results to a dictionary.
 3. I extracted the best metric from the results dictionary.
-4. The results pointed me in the direction of which scaler, sampling technique, and model I should use to optimize with Optuna.
-  * A best recall score of over 87% was found with using no scalers, the SMOTE resampling method, and the SGDClassifier model:
+  * A best recall score of over 87% was found with using no scalers, the SMOTE resampling method, and the [SGDClassifier](#https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html) model:

 | Class | Precision | Recall | F1-Score | Support |
 |---|---|---|---|---|